rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_conditionals.rst

 Basic conditionals with ``when``
 ================================

 The simplest conditional statement applies to a single task.
 Create the task, then add a ``when`` statement that applies a test.
+The ``when`` clause is a raw Jinja2 expression without double curly braces (see :ref:`group_by_module`).
 When you run the task or playbook, Ansible evaluates the test for all hosts.
 On any host where the test passes (returns a value of True), Ansible runs that task.
 For example, if you are installing mysql on multiple machines, some of which have SELinux enabled, you might have a task to configure SELinux to allow mysql to run.
-You would only want that task to run on machines that have SELinux enabled.
-This is easy to do in Ansible with a conditional, or ``when`` clause, which contains a raw Jinja2 expression without double curly braces (see :ref:`group_by_module`):
+You would only want that task to run on machines that have SELinux enabled:

 .. code-block:: yaml